Talk To Students. Chapter 8: On Image-Making

 Do you know what life is?
 You are too young to know.
 I will tell you.
 Have you seen those villagers in tattered clothes, dirty, perpetually starved, working every day of their lives?
 That is part of life.
 Then you see a man riding in a car, his wife covered with jewels, with perfume, having many servants.
 That is also part of life.
 Then there is the man who voluntarily gives up riches, lives a very simple life, who is anonymous, does not want to be known, does not proclaim that he is a saint.
 That is also part of life.
 Then there is the man who wants to become a hermit, sannyasi, and there is also the man who becomes a devotee, who does not want to think, who just blindly follows.
 That is also part of life.
 Then there is the man who carefully, logically, sanely thinks, and finding that such thoughts are limited goes beyond thought.
 That is also part of life.
 And death is also a part of life, the loss of everything.
 Belief in the gods and goddesses, in saviours, in paradise, in hell, is a part of life.
 It is a part of life to love, to hate, to feel jealous, to feel greedy, and it is also part of life to go beyond all these trivial things.

-good growing up and accepting one part of life, the mechanical part concerned with acquiring knowledge, which is to accept the pattern of values created by the past generation.
+It is no good growing up and accepting one part of life, the mechanical part concerned with acquiring knowledge, which is to accept the pattern of values created by the past generation.
 Your parents happen to have money, they send you to school and then to college, they see that you have a job.
 Then you get married and that is the end of it.
 All this is only a small segment of life.
 But there is this vast field of life, an incredibly vast field, to understand which there must be no fear, and that is very difficult.

 One of the more vital issues in life is the fact that one withers away, disintegrates.
 Fear and deterioration are related.
 As you grow older, unless you solve the problem of fear as it arises, immediately, without carrying it over to tomorrow, the deteriorating factor sets in.
 It is like a disease, like a wound which festers, destroys.
 Fear of not getting a better job, of not fulfilling yourself, eat into your capacity, your sensitivity, your intellectual, moral fibre.
 So the solving of the problem of fear and the factor of deterioration are related.
 Try and find out what you are afraid of and see if you cannot go beyond that fear, not verbally, not theoretically, but actually.
 Do not accept authority.
 Acceptance of authority is obedience which only breeds further fear.